How To Bypass Age Verification in 2026 [Tested]

 U.S. states that require age verification online

-Those now enforcing or preparing to enforce verification laws include Alabama, Arkansas, Arizona, Florida, Georgia, Idaho, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, and Wyoming.
+Those now enforcing or preparing to enforce verification laws include Alabama, Arkansas, Arizona, Florida, Georgia, Idaho, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Montana, Nebraska, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, and Wyoming.

 That shift has raised significant privacy concerns, especially in light of Discord’s recent data breach, which exposed user information and renewed scrutiny over how platforms store sensitive data.
 When age verification involves government IDs or facial scans, a single breach can have long-term consequences that go far beyond a compromised password.